vuanhtuan1012/data-scientist-with-python/README.md

 MATLAB data is saved in files with extension `.mat`.

-We use the library `scipy.io` to read MATLAB files.
+We use the module `scipy.io` to read MATLAB files.
 ```Python
 import scipy.io
 mat = scipy.io.loadmat(albeck_file)